harshkonline/MeanStack/README.md

 <li>NodeJS</li>
 </ul>

-Make sure MongoDB is running, and then run the code with
+Make sure MongoDB is running, and then go to source code directory and run the code with

     node server